FALCONN-LIB/FALCONN/README.md

 ### How to use FALCONN

-For now, we provide a C++ interface for FALCONN.
-In the future, we plan to support more programming languages such as [Python](https://www.python.org/) [(NumPy)](http://www.numpy.org/) and [Julia](http://julialang.org/).
+We provide a C++ interface for FALCONN as well as a [Python](https://www.python.org/) wrapper (that uses [NumPy](http://www.numpy.org/)).
+In the future, we plan to support more programming languages such as [Julia](http://julialang.org/).
 For C++, FALCONN is a header-only library and has no dependencies besides Eigen (which is also header-only), so FALCONN is easy to set up.
 For further details, please see our [documentation](https://github.com/falconn-lib/falconn/wiki).

 ### How fast is FALCONN?

-On data sets with about 1 million points in around 100 dimensions, FALCONN requires a few milliseconds per query with a top-10 nearest neighbor accuracy (running on a reasonably modern desktop CPU).
+On data sets with about 1 million points in around 100 dimensions, FALCONN typically requires a few milliseconds per query (running on a reasonably modern desktop CPU).
 For more details, please see our [research paper](http://papers.nips.cc/paper/5893-practical-and-optimal-lsh-for-angular-distance).

 ### Questions